lkesteloot/unsong/unsong.md

 As for the fugitive thing, there was no way she was mentioning that to Pirindiel.
 Sure, once she had given him her Spiel, he’d come around to being an occasional member of their Unitarian cell.
 But angels just weren’t good at defying authority.
 If he knew she was a fugitive, there was every chance he might have a sudden crisis of conscience and turn her in.

 “Well,” said Pirindiel.
-“If it’s about true love…”
+“If it’s about true love...”

 And then he drank the entire flagon of holy water in one gulp.
 There were ways of dealing with conscience.